How to live on 80% of your usual income

 If when you minus your expenses from your income you are left with a negative number, you might have to rethink your budget for your reduced income.

-How to save money during coronavirus
+Ways you can save money during coronavirus

 With a little extra time on your hands, you might be able to rethink your food shopping list, opting for things a little cheaper but nonetheless delicious.
 With increased time spent at home, it might be the perfect time to cut back on those online shopping orders and hopefully, if you’re not one of our amazing key workers, you’ll be saving on travel.
 Now might be the time to cut back on some of those subscriptions you don’t use too.